AnalogJ/thesparktree-blog/_posts/2018-03-25-jenkins-dockerized-slave-cluster.md

 categories: 'analogj'
 ---

-Here's the premise, we have one or more Jenkins masters running our various jobs, and we've bottlenecking the server: the UI is sluggish, and builds are taking longer than normal.
+Here's the premise, we have one or more Jenkins masters running our various jobs, and the server is bottlenecking: the UI is sluggish, and builds are taking longer than normal.
 The obvious answer is to add slaves.
 But multiple Jenkins masters, each with their own dedicated slaves is a lot of compute power, which may be idle most of the time, meaning a lot of wasted money and resources.

 Wouldn't it be nice if we could share slave nodes between the masters?
 Create a cluster of slave nodes and have the various Jenkins masters run their jobs without needing to worry about scheduling or the underlying utilization of the hardware?